Is Status a Life Sentence?

 What is status?

 Other factors also apply.
-For instance, in some societies old age confers status, whereas in others age related retirement may mean a loss of status.
-The impact of status may also vary according to ethnic origin.
+For instance, in some societies old age confers status, whereas in others societies age-related retirement may mean a loss of social status.
+The impact of this status may also vary according to ethnic origin.
 This was one of the findings from a review of studies published in the BMJ in 2016.

 Why might status make a difference?